MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 Additionally, run the [Administrator Utility](operationalize/admin-utility.md) to configure your R Server for remote access and execution, web service deployment, or multi-server installation.

+## Configure R Server to operationalize your analytics

+The server can be used as-is if you install and use an R IDE on the same box, but to benefit from the deployment and consumption of web services with Microsoft R Server, then you must configure R Server after installation to act as a deployment server and host analytic web services.
+Possible configurations are a [one-box setup](operationalize/configuration-initial.md) or an [enterprise setup](operationalize/configure-enterprise.md).
+Doing so also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

-### Install tools (optional)
+## Install development tools (optional)

 Consider adding a development tool on the server to build script or solutions using R Server features.
 We recommend either one of the following development environments:

 + [Visual Studio 2015](https://www.visualstudio.com/downloads/) followed by the [R Tools for Visual Studio (RTVS) add-in](https://www.visualstudio.com/vs/rtvs/)
 + [Visual studio 2017 RC](https://www.visualstudio.com/vs/visual-studio-2017-rc/), which has built-in R tool support

-## Configure R Server to operationalize your analytics

-The server can be used as-is if you install and use an R IDE on the same box, but to benefit from the deployment and consumption of web services with Microsoft R Server, then you must configure R Server after installation to act as a deployment server and host analytic web services.
-Possible configurations are a [one-box setup](operationalize/configuration-initial.md) or an [enterprise setup](operationalize/configure-enterprise.md).
-Doing so also enables remote execution, allowing you to connect to R Server from an R Client workstation and execute code on the server.

 ## Licensing and support